Toyota RAV4 vs Honda CR-V

 While the Honda does offer all-wheel drive, it doesn’t feature a terrain selection system.
 It does provide you with traction control, but it doesn’t offer any feature to help you turn on a dime in the snow or rain.

-The Toyota RAV4 is also ready to help you get up and over potholes or obstacles on the trail with its 8.6-inch ground clearance.
-In the CR-V, you won’t be able to clear as many obstacles.
+The Toyota RAV4 is also ready to help you get up and over potholes or obstacles on the trail with up to 8.6-inch ground clearance.
+In the 2019 CR-V, you won’t be able to clear as many obstacles.
 Its ground clearance tops out at 8.2 inches.

 Test Drive a Midsize SUV